Simhyeon/r4d/docs/meta.md

 basic macro is as simple as creating function and insert a new hashmap item.

 ### DONE

+* [x] Add comments for add custom rules
+* [x] Make include respects currently set file
+- For example, relative file is evaluated based upon currently read file's path
+* [x] Made include input file is properly set, was actually a bug
+* [x] No env value is currently panicking... which is not so desirable, I guess
+* [x] Env values such as INPUT\_FILE or INUPT\_DIR would be usefule
+- It has been decided as RAD_FILE and RAD_FILE_DIR
+* [x] New basic macros
+- Get parent
+- Get filename
+- Merge paths
+* [x] Is warning for env is also harsh?
+Should be empty?
+- Now this only yield on strict mode
+* [x] Remove unnecessary hashamp clone
+* [x] Make some macros a speical type
+    * [x] Make if,ifelse,foreach,foloop as a keyword macro such as pause and define
+	* [x] Create new struct keyword maps
+* [x] Refactor sandbox environment
+* [x] Add not macro

 * [x] Make error messages much more accurate for various situations.
 * [x] Add a diff tool for debugging